JKirchartz/awesome-stars/README.md

 - [pixel-png](https://github.com/59naga/pixel-png) - Parse PNG to ImageData in cross-platform
 - [pixel-jpg](https://github.com/59naga/pixel-jpg) - Parse Jpeg to ImageData in cross-platform
 - [pixel-bmp](https://github.com/59naga/pixel-bmp) - Parse Bitmap to ImageData in cross-platform
-- [hubot-domain-me](https://github.com/sprngr/hubot-domain-me) - Quintessential package for generating dumb domain names, based off dumb.domains
 - [r2bot](https://github.com/bentona/r2bot) - Hubot + Scripts
 - [hubot-factoid](https://github.com/patcon/hubot-factoid) - A hubot script to build a factoid library for common questions.
 - [hubot-markov](https://github.com/smashwilson/hubot-markov) - Hubot watches all, and builds a markov model from everything you say.
 - [hubot-ross](https://github.com/tcrammond/hubot-ross) - A hubot script to fill your life with joy and happy trees.
 - [tacofancy](https://github.com/sinker/tacofancy) - community-driven taco repo. stars stars stars.
-- [jquery.shapeshift](https://github.com/McPants/jquery.shapeshift) - A dynamic grid system with drag and drop functionality.
+- [jquery.shapeshift](https://github.com/AshesOfOwls/jquery.shapeshift) - A dynamic grid system with drag and drop functionality.
 - [datamock.js](https://github.com/marksteve/datamock.js) - Adds mock data to your mockups
 - [hashids.coffee](https://github.com/ivanakimov/hashids.coffee) - A small CoffeeScript class to generate YouTube-like hashids from one or many numbers.
 Use hashids when you do not want to expose your database ids to the user.
 - [ifvisible.js](https://github.com/serkanyersen/ifvisible.js) - [TypeScript port available in beta] Crossbrowser & lightweight way to check if user is looking at the page or interacting with it.